 It is recommended that the orchestra rehearse with stand lights and visuals at least once before the performance to confirm they can see the conductor and their scores.

 The video feed is supplied by a laptop computer that can output HDMI, DVI, DisplayPort, and VGA signals.

-The laptop and on-site choreographer need to be located in a position that has a clear view of the conductor.
+The laptop and choreographer need to be located in a position that has a clear view of the conductor.
 In practice, this can be anywhere in the hall, but the ideal location is on-stage.
 Signal delay is rarely an issue but video-mixers and the like may need to be by-passed.

 While all the visuals are in high-definition (16:9 1080p60) and an HD projector is preferred, in practice an HD projector is not a requirement unless the screen is very large.
 However, increased projector brightness, resolution, and color fidelity significantly enhance the experience for the audience.

 A choice of two synchronized DMX light show programs are now available for The Planets.
 The first adds simple color washes for each movement and occasional use of light effects.
 The second has numerous effects matched to the visuals and is suitable for immersive experiences where light fixtures are placed throughout the auditorium.
 To see a demonstration of the lighting effects, click here: